-Do I need to fill out a separate application and budget form for each of the MICA Student Grants I apply for?
+Do I need to fill out a separate application and budget form for the CEG and CSF grants I apply for?

 No. While technically separate grants, these opportunities share the same application and deadlines.
-Only ONE application is required for a project and will be reviewed by each of the three offices.
-Only ONE budget (using required format) is needed itemizing total amount of funds you are requesting.
+Only ONE application is required for a project and will be reviewed by each of the two offices.
+Only ONE budget (using the required format) is needed itemizing total amount of funds you are requesting.

 How do I gain access to my funds and what financial documentation must I keep?